 Softwares for music production are very complete in their functions but can also be very different from each other.
 As with headphones, studio monitors or other products in music production, software selection boils down to personal taste.
 Having said that, each DAW is known to have a specific criteria which makes it stand out from the crowd.
 Ableton Live is a software that is known for its orientation towards live performances, straightforward approach and faster workflow.
 Pro Tools doesn’t do as well in terms of presentation, arrangement and organization of ideas.
 Nonetheless, it is praised by professionals for its post-production convenience.

-Somewhere in between, Logic Pro X can be heralded for its rich musical library and the qualitative sound processing softwares that are made available.
+Somewhere in between, Logic Pro X can be heralded for its rich musical library and the qualitative sound processing software that is made available.
 Underestimated, Fruity Loops is one of the most enjoyable softwares to use on the list with great features such as MIDI controller integration and performance mode.
 Finally, Reason has the advantage to offer the possibility of an “all in the box” approach whilst being less performant than the other softwares for final mixes and mastering.
 To conclude, the choice of a DAW should not be taken lightly as it will be your main music software for years to come.